datanav/docs/technical/tripletex-tidsbanken.rst

    * - nationalIdentityNumber
      - Personnummer

-Once a link between a Tripletex Employee and a  Ansatt is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Employee and a Tidsbanken Ansatt is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Employee and a  Ansatt:
+The following properties are synchronized between a Tripletex Employee and a Tidsbanken Ansatt:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     -  Ansatt Property
+     - Tidsbanken Ansatt Property
-     -  Data Type
+     - Tidsbanken Data Type
    * - address.addressLine1
      - Adresse
      - "string"